1. Quick Guide

 Linux: add the binary directory path (

-to check if the command is recognized.Windows: navigate to “Edit environment variables of your account” from the Start menu and click “Environment Variables.”
+$HOME/rescu_bin) to the PATH variable.
+Open the shell configuration file (e.g.~/.bashrc) in a text editor and add the lineexport PATH="$HOME/rescu_bin:$PATH"; save the file, then apply the changes by runningsource ~/.bashrc.
+Finally, verify by typingrescuto check if the command is recognized.Windows: navigate to “Edit environment variables of your account” from the Start menu and click “Environment Variables.”
 Under “System Variables,” find and edit the

-) by clicking “Edit.”
-Save the changes, restart your Command Prompt and typerescu
+Pathvariable.
+Add the full directory path to rescu/bin (e.g.,C:\Users\<YourUsername>\rescu_bin) by clicking “Edit.”
+Save the changes, restart your Command Prompt and typerescuto verify if the command is recognized

 Important

-Users can build RESCU from source with OpenMPI (parallelization), LibXC (exchange-correlation functionals), ScaLAPACK/LAPACK (linear algebra), and FFTW libraries.
+Users can build RESCU from source with OpenMPI (parallelization), LibXC: (exchange-correlation functionals), ScaLAPACK/LAPACK (linear algebra), and FFTW libraries.
 Installation instructions, including compiler flags and dependencies, are detailed in the Cluster Installation section documentation.